Natural-Habitat-Museum/our-home/README.md

 gatsby build
 ```

-copy public folder to server using an ftp client
+copy public folder to server using an ftp client.